esp8266/Arduino/doc/faq/a02-my-esp-crashes.rst

 Improving Exception Decoder Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you select a ``Debug port`` on the Arduino IDE Tools menu, it turns off
+When you select ``Debug Priority: Lite`` on the Arduino IDE Tools menu, it
-``optimize-sibling-calls``.
-Turning off this optimization allows more caller
+turns off ``optimize-sibling-calls``.
+Turning off this optimization allows more
-addresses to be written to the stack, improving the results from the
+caller addresses to be written to the stack, improving the results from the
 Exception Decoder.
-Without this option, the callers involved in the crash
+Without this option, the callers involved in the crash may be
-may be missing from the results.
-Because of the limited stack space, there
+missing from the results.
+Because of the limited stack space, there is the
-is the remote possibility that removing this optimization could lead to more
+remote possibility that removing this optimization could lead to more frequent
-frequent stack overflows.
+stack overflows.
 You only want to do this in a debug setting.

-If you are not using the ``Debug port`` and need to improve the results of the
+If you are not using the ``Debug Priority`` and need to improve the results of
-Exception Decoder, you can add ``-Og`` or ``-fno-optimize-sibling-calls``
+the Exception Decoder, you can add ``-Og`` or ``-fno-optimize-sibling-calls``
 to your build options.
-For details on how to do this, review
+For details on how to do this, read
 `Global Build Options <a06-global-build-options.rst>`__.

 For non-Arduino IDE build platforms, you may need to research how to add